 - permethrin ear tag (GardStar Plus)-One tag per ear on all animals when flies first appear in spring.
 Remove before slaughter.

-- zeta-cypermethrin/piperonyl butoxide ear tag (PYthon MagnuM; Saber Extra)-Use two tags per head, one per ear, of all mature and weaned animals when flies appear in spring.
+- zeta-cypermethrin/piperonyl butoxide ear tag (PYthon MagnuM)-Use one tag per head on all mature and weaned animals when flies appear in spring.
 Remove tag at the end of fly season or before slaughter.

 - cyfluthrin pour-on (CyLence)-See label for dosing instructions.
 Pour along the top of the back and top of the head.
 Repeat as needed but no more than once every 3 weeks.